3 Ways Your Business Can Reduce Packaging Waste

 1. Consider the Packaging Materials Used

 One of the best ways to decrease packaging waste is to start at the beginning with what you already have.
-Consider using materials that are reusable or recyclable, and you are already on your way to a win.
+Consider using reusable or recyclable materials, and you are already on your way to a win.

 Be sure to download our free Packaging Design Efficiency Cheat Sheet to have on hand while you read.
 It offers insights into the best considerations to make when designing a new package, including how to manage waste.

 The shape and design of your packages is the most significant driver of material costs.
 Packages are also, of course, a key element in the success of any product.
 Starting with a package design that incorporates sustainability and recyclability helps the environment, but it also positions your company as a leader in package design.

 The more minimalistic the package, the less waste created, leading to a reduced product cost.
 Reduced packaging also leads to consuming less energy to manufacture the material and the packaging, which produces even more savings.
 Plus, less fuel is used to transport smaller items, saving money there as well.

 Designing packages to be minimal in terms of product waste does not mean you can't or shouldn't still be creative.
 Just because a design is minimal, doesn't mean it has to be boring.